-The Bordentown Sewerage Authority, a public body corporate and politic of the State of New Jersey, was created by virtue of an ordinance duly adopted on June 10, 1986 by the Township Committee of the Township of Bordentown and an ordinance duly adopted on June 9, 1986 by the Board of Commissioners of the City of Bordentown.
+The Bordentown Sewerage Authority, a public body corporate and politic of the State of New Jersey, was created by virtue of an ordinance duly adopted on June 10, 1986 by the Authority Committee of the Authority of Bordentown and an ordinance duly adopted on June 9, 1986 by the Board of Commissioners of the City of Bordentown.

-The Authority was created in order to provide an agency for the collection, treatment and disposal of all sewage generated within the City and the Township of Bordentown.
-The Authority is a legally separate entity and does not satisfy the criteria established by GASB 14 defining a component unit.
+The Authority was created in order to provide an agency for the collection, treatment and disposal of all sewage generated within the City and the Authority of Bordentown.
+The Authority is a legally separate entity and does not satisfy the criteria established by GASB Statement No. 14, as amended by GASB Statements 39, 61 and 80., defining a component unit.